 - use the {subscriptionId} within the requested URI and user plane node ID within the "upNodeId" attribute in the request to determine the target UEs and corresponding AF sessions, then use the parameters (e.g. requested PTP instance type, transport protocol, and PTP profile) in the request to determine suitable DS-TT(s) and AF session(s) among all the AF session(s) and:

 a. if the "CoverageAreaSupport" feature is supported and a time synchronization coverage area is provided within the "covReq" attribute, the TSCTSF perform the following operations:

+1. Based on the UE's Time Synchronization Subscription data provided by the UDM about the authorized time synchronization coverage area and the requested coverage area, the TSCTSF determines whether the UE is authorized for an AF-requested time synchronization service:

+i.
+If the requested Coverage Area is within the subscribed time synchronization coverage area, the TSCTSF determines that the time synchronization coverage area is fulfilled, and the UE is authorized for an AF-requested time synchronization service.

+ii.
+If the requested Coverage Area is not within the subscribed time synchronization coverage area, the TSCTSF determines that the time synchronization coverage area is not fulfilled, and the UE is not authorized for an AF-requested time synchronization service;

-1. The TSCTSF discovers the list of AMF(s) serving the list of TA(s) that comprise the time synchronization coverage area using the Nnrf_NFDiscovery service operation as described in 3GPP TS 29.510 [10], if they are not available, and, for each UE with matched AF-sessions, subscribes with the discovered AMF(s) to receive notifications about presence of the UE in an Area of Interest events using the Namf_EventExposure service as described in 3GPP TS 29.518 [27], where the Area of Interest is the provided time synchronization coverage area.
+2 The TSCTSF discovers the list of AMF(s) serving the list of TA(s) that comprise the time synchronization coverage area using the Nnrf_NFDiscovery service operation as described in 3GPP TS 29.510 [10], if they are not available, and, for each UE with matched AF-sessions, subscribes with the discovered AMF(s) to receive notifications about presence of the UE in an Area of Interest events using the Namf_EventExposure service as described in 3GPP TS 29.518 [27], where the Area of Interest is the provided time synchronization coverage area.